 This fellowship is like the great Morpheus of Matrix said, made of a blue pill and a red pill.
 “You take the blue pill, the story ends.
 You wake up in your bed and believe whatever you want to believe.
 You take the red pill, you stay in wonderland, and I show you how deep the rabbit hole goes.”
 This is your life and the choices you make.
 Click on the apply button and live an involved life with the greater part of India.

-Pooja is an ICICI Fellow and has spend 2 years working with a non-profit in rural Jharkhand.
+Pooja is an ICICI Fellow and has spend couple of years working with a non-profit in rural Jharkhand.
 Currently, she is engaged with Corporate Social Responsibility.
 Know more about Pooja’s fellowship experience here …